 Several strategies and plans go into the creation of project and activity selection.
-These include the Lawrence City Commission's Strategic Plan, the "A Place for Everyone" community plan to end homelessness, Consolidated Plan Priority Needs, and Assessment of Fair Housing (AFH) goals.
+These include the Lawrence City Commission Strategic Plan, the A Place for Everyone community plan to end homelessness, and the Consolidated Plan Priority Needs.
 All these plans/factors/needs are attached to this document.